raphaelmourad/Mistral-DNA/README.md

 Third, in the python folder "scriptPython/", you'll find the jupyter notebook:
 - **script_finetune.ipynb** to finetune the pretrained Mixtral model on a specific classification task. \

 To finetune the model, you must provide a dataset to train the model.
+In the notebook, we used the [GUE dataset](https://drive.google.com/file/d/1GRtbzTe3UXYF1oW27ASNhYX3SZ16D7N2/view).

 # Contact:
 raphael.mourad@univ-tlse3.fr